elahtrebor/push/README.md

 Its recommended to use the absolute path when working with directories and files.

-Supports ls, cat, cd, pwd, mkdir, rmdir, rm, rename, cp, ifconfig, wget(works like curl),
+Supports ls, cat, cd, pwd, mkdir, rmdir, rm, rename, cp, grep, wc, ifconfig, wget(works like curl),
 and redirect ">".
-No pipes yet.
+Supports PIPE now.
 No switches or flags.

 if for some reason the shell crashes then you can restart it with "import push" and "push.shell()"